estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 🥰

 Very happy with my progress, I wish I had time to do more!
 I'm super looking forward to what else D3 can do, and Scott Murray is amazing.
 I did way more than an hour today, and I already have some really good ideas of where I want to go with my projects.

+### Day 19

+**Focus:** Interactive Data Viz For The Web (Scott Murray)

+**Enthusiasm:** 🤓

+A lot to process, but I will be coming back to this tomorrow hopefully!
+I really love the project I've made once again, and I am excited to move on to updates/transitions/movement tomorrow!
+Making a lot of progress in data projects as well, I have some more work to do.